dannyk03/av-platform-api/.github/pull_request_template.md

 ### Description

-Ticket: Have the PR and Commit title match the task name, if you don't have task specify "no ticket" or open one
+Ticket: Have the PR and Commit title match the task name, if you don't have please open one, Please add task-id starting with hush to the PR name

 Please explain the changes you made here.
 Include any breaking changes for example.